John2T/1800_202230_BBY18/README.md

 ## General Info
 This browser based web application to ...
-*Hi my name is Nain.
+* Hi my name is Nain.
 I'm excited about this project because I love Java.
+VERY MUCH!
 * Greetings this is John!

 ## Technologies